Mishieck/jsonat/README.md

 * `WeakMap`: stringified to `"${WeakMap([])}"` and parsed to `new WeakMap([])`.

 > __Note:__<br />
 > The value `undefined` is converted to `null` in order to preserve keys in an object.
-This is helpful in cases where the keys of an object need to be iterated over or the number of keys needs to be known.
+This is helpful in cases where the keys of an object need to be iterated over, or the number of keys needs to be known.
 > `WeakSet` and `WeakMap` are not successfully stringified because they are not iterable.
 However, this may change in the future as suggested by this [proposal](https://github.com/tc39/proposal-weakrefs#iterable-weakmaps).

 ### __Security Concerns__
 JSONAT uses `eval` to revive functions.
 There are some security issues associated with `eval`.
-This [answer](https://security.stackexchange.com/a/94020) on StackExchange provides an insight into such security issues.
+This [answer](https://security.stackexchange.com/a/94020) on StackExchange provides some insight into such security issues.

 <hr />